fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 A> The use of the word *stream* for a data structure of this nature comes down to
-A> legacy. *Stream* is now more commonly used to refer to the *Reactive Manifesto*
+A> legacy. *Stream* is now used by marketing departments alongside the ✨ *Reactive
-A> and its compatible frameworks such as Akka Streams and *Functional Streams for
+A> Manifesto* ✨ and implementing frameworks like Akka Streams.
-A> Scala* (fs2).
-We will tour fs2 / `scalaz-stream` in a later chapter.

 `.cons`, `.unfold` and `.iterate` are mechanisms for creating streams, and the
 convenient syntax `##::` puts a new element at the head of a by-name `EStream`